 The government has more influence in the banking industry than in the clothing industry.
 The government strictly regulates the banking industry because it significantly impacts the economy.
 In contrast, the clothing industry may have a relatively low economic impact.

-And the higher the influence of the stakeholders, the greater their impact on the company.
+The greater the influence of the stakeholders, the greater their impact on the company.
 Take shareholders as an example.
 When a shareholder holds significant ownership in a company, making decisions without being influenced by their interests becomes increasingly tricky.

 Stakeholder interests in the company